 - Blend on high speed for 30 seconds, stop, scrape down the bowl of the food processor and repeat these actions a few times until the batter is smooth and there are almost no lumps of chickpeas.
 It should not take more than 2 minutes in total.

-- Remove the blade and using a spatula, stir in the dark chocolate chips.
+- Remove the blade, and stir in the dark chocolate chips with a spatula.

 - The batter is sticky and thick, so wet your hands, then grab some batter from the bowl (1 cookie is about 2 tablespoons) and roll the cookie dough into a cookie ball between your hands.